ParisNeo/lollms-webui/docs/youtube/lollms_smart_router.md

 Optimal use of AI resources
 [Closing animation]

-Host: "With LoLLMs smart router, we're not just making AI smarter – we're making it smarter about how it uses its intelligence.
+Host: "With lollms smart router, we're not just making AI smarter – we're making it smarter about how it uses its intelligence.
 One tool to rule them all, indeed!"

 [Call to action]
-"Want to learn more about how LoLLMs can revolutionize your AI operations?
+"Want to learn more about how lollms can revolutionize your AI operations?
 Visit our website or contact us today for a demo."

-[LoLLMs logo and contact information]
+[lollms logo and contact information]